koitu/cs413-computational-photography-project/README.md

 ```

 # Segmented object Output
-layer#.npy: an array of object masks on one layer.
+layer#.npy: an array of object masks on one layer (with the same size as the downsampled input image).